Crazy Vegan Kitchen

 • Salt and pepper– To taste.

-• Tahini– Smooth tahini.
-You can also use peanut butter or almond butter.
+• Tahini– Smooth tahini sauce.
+You can also use a peanut sauce, peanut butter or almond butter.

 • Warm water– To thin the dressing out.